The Fleecing of America

 The article site examples of, “the shocking disparity between value and price.”

 Dr. Fojo cites multiple examples of cancer drugs with high costs and marginal benefits, including bevacizumab (Avastin, Genentech) for metastatic breast cancer (provides progression-free survival improvement but no increase in overall survival; estimated total cost of therapy, $90,816).

-Most metabolic therapies are small molecules that are very cheap, and have the potential to treat every type of cancer – a win, win for health care.
+Most metabolic therapies are dietary changes or small molecules that are very cheap, and have the potential to treat the majority of cancer types – a win, win for health care.